There's still time to sign up for Skills for Effective Presentations on Feb 24-25.

 Make sure you’re relaxed before you go into a negotiation.
 Go running, meditate, do yoga, or whatever helps you stay calm.
 It’ll help you be less reactionary.

-Brush Up on Your Negotiation Techniques
+Brush Up on Your Negotiation Skills

 Don’t let sub-par negotiation tactics prevent you from being effective in the workplace.
 With a little bit of continuing education, you can improve how you communicate and self-advocate with co-workers, supervisors, and anyone else.